openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Service

 Group name: `service`
-All channles read-only.
+All channels read-only.
 Service and Warning Information for vehicle
-States and Controls are depending on your vehicle capabilites.
+States and Controls are depending on your vehicle capabilities.

 | Channel             | Type                 |  Description                    | bev | hybrid | combustion |
 |---------------------|----------------------|---------------------------------|-----|--------|------------|